himanshuo/cs-4753-project/README.md

 	<li><p style="margin-bottom: 0in">Price Matching page</p>
 	<ul>
 		<li><p style="margin-bottom: 0in">Links to product page so individual items can be matched here</p>
-		<li><p style="margin-bottom: 0in">Price matching APIs had required subscriptions (including Amazon's), so we only demonstrate a workaround to the matching tool with a button that will link you to an Amazon search of the producut name</p>
+		<li><em><p style="margin-bottom: 0in">Price matching APIs had required subscriptions (including Amazon's), so we only demonstrate a workaround to the matching tool with a button that will link you to an Amazon search of the producut name</em></p>

 	</ul>
 	<li><p>Email page</p>